STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Conclusion

 \section{Conclusion}

-In this work, we investigate the instability of RL from a token-level perspective and identify a pathological update regime driven by the interaction between token probability, policy entropy, and advantage sign.
-We show that a negligible fraction of spurious tokens, defined as rare and uninformative tokens that coincidentally co-occur with correct outcomes, can receive disproportionately amplified gradients and exert an outsized influence on optimization dynamics.
-To address this instability, we equip the training process with S2T mechanism that efficiently detects spurious tokens using characteristic signals, including low probability, low entropy, and positive advantage, and curtails their gradient influence during optimization.
-Embedded within a group-based objective, we propose Spurious-Token-Aware Policy Optimization (STAPO), a framework designed to enhance the stability and effectiveness of large-scale model refinement.
-Empirical results across six mathematical reasoning benchmarks demonstrate that this minimal intervention substantially stabilizes policy entropy and consistently improves reasoning performance.
+In this work, we formally introduce the concept of spurious tokens in RL training, demonstrating that a small fraction of these uninformative tokens can disproportionately skew optimization dynamics.
+To address this issue, we propose STAPO as a general paradigm designed to mitigate its detrimental effects.
+Within this paradigm, we implement the S2T mechanism as a specific instantiation to detect and curtail the gradient influence of spurious tokens.
+Empirical results show that STAPO substantially stabilizes policy entropy and consistently improves reasoning performance.

-While our current experiments focus primarily on mathematical reasoning tasks, we have yet to evaluate the proposed method in other domains, such as code generation, or conduct ablation studies across all classification scenarios.
-Moreover, the current analysis focuses primarily on tokens within correct responses.
-In future work, we plan to extend our empirical evaluation to broader task domains and analyze tokens from incorrect responses, aiming to develop a more comprehensive understanding of token-level dynamics in RL.
-We hope this study provides new insights into improving the stability of RL for LLM reasoning.
+Our current study primarily focuses on tokens in correctly answered examples that were incorrectly rewarded.
+In future work, we plan to broaden this scope by analyzing tokens from incorrect responses and extending our empirical evaluation to diverse task domains.
+We hope that these efforts will provide further insights into improving the stability of RL for LLM reasoning.

 \beginappendix